Onboarding and Succession Overview

 Increase storage for file attachments and Bitwarden Send: File attachments for Bitwarden items or Bitwarden Send are retained on user-provided storage.

 Directory Connector, login with SSO, Enterprise policies, and your vault work well individually or in harmony to optimize your onboarding, succession, and organization management experience.
 The following table details how that it might look to string together these pieces into one smooth process:

 Use Directory Connector to sync groups and users to Bitwarden from your existing directory service.

 Directory Connector will automatically issue invitations to synced users.

-Use the Web Vault interface to promote some users to different roles and to ensure Group-Collection relationships are configured to grant the right access to the right users.
+Use the web vault to promote some users to different roles and to ensure group-collection relationships are configured to grant the right access to the right users.

 Periodically re-run Directory Connector to remove users from Bitwarden that are no longer active in your directory service and to start onboarding for new hires.

 Q: If an employee already has a Bitwarden account, can we attach it to the organization so they don't need another Bitwarden account?

 A: Yes!
 You can.
 Some customers recommend that prior to attaching users to the organization, that those users have a Bitwarden vault attached to their company email.
 This choice is company-specific and either approach works.